lu-sketch/Project-Static_website/README.md

-TOY SHOP WEBSITE
+# TOY SHOP WEBSITE

-Lucille Jordaan
+## Welcome to Maggie's Toy Store!

 This project is a static toy website.
 Designed using Bootstrap, CSS and HTML.

 The website consists of one page, i.e. index.html.
 Styling is done, using an external main.css file.